Changelog

 Metrics and dimensions are now displayed in a row-based view, making it easy to see how fields line up across channels.

-– fields that exist only in certain channels are clearly marked (e.g. available in Facebook Ads but not Microsoft Ads), with both the unified name and source-specific names visible.
+- Clear source-specific visibility– fields that exist only in certain channels are clearly marked (e.g. available in Facebook Ads but not Microsoft Ads), with both the unified name and source-specific names visible.

 All existing Source Groups were automatically migrated,